 Administration API

-The Administration API is built on top of ConfD.
-Since the Administration API is RESTful, you can interact with it using a variety of programming languages and interfaces using standard libraries.
+Exasol Administration API is a RESTful API built on top of ConfD.
+You can use this API to carry out administration tasks on databases and clusters, backups, licenses, and volumes using RESTful commands.
+You can interact with the API through various programming languages and interfaces using standard libraries.
 For more information, see RESTful API by AWS.

 Authentication